You are the catalyst for change.

 Support for Men Who Want to Stop Pretending

-If you were raised as a male, chances are good that you have all kinds of gifts, but also some raw wedges.
-Knowing what you feel, what to do with your feelings, relating with other people and their feelings, and experiencing and believing that you are loved and lovable as you are all sound like what we were told to ignore to become a man.
+Knowing what you feel, what to do with your feelings, relating with other people and their feelings, and experiencing and believing that you are loved and lovable as you are- all of this sounds a lot like what we're told to ignore to become men.

 Most of us learned that being respected is more important than being loved.
 Guess what?
 Beneath that tough (or not so tough) exterior, almost every man knows loneliness and fear more than he wants to admit.
 We're so used to pretending to be somebody else that we often don't get to know who we really are.
 And the saddest part?
 Almost no one asks.